-- A student chooses not to go to class. - A student 'hangs around' in the corridors and avoids going to lessons. - A student is out of lesson without the permission of the teacher or an adult.
+- A student is 10 minutes late to a lesson/intervention without good reason. - A student chooses not to go to class. - A student 'hangs around' in the corridors and avoids going to lessons. - A student is out of lesson without the permission of the teacher or an adult.